 The Best Smoked Salmon Deviled Eggs include absolutely everything you want in a bagel, cream cheese & lox, minus the bagel.
-These beauties are an explosion of flavor & make for a perfect hors d’oeuvre or brunch item for the spring holidays.Tis’ the season!
+These beauties are an explosion of flavor and are a perfect hors d’oeuvre or brunch dish.

 For eggs, that is!
 Easter Sunday and Mother’s Day are both just around the corner, and both of these holidays invite eggs to the lunch or brunch table.